webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Able-Assistance.md

 ---
 aliases:
 - Able Assistance
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
-  - Abilities
+- Ability/Cost/0
-  - Enabler
+- Ability/Tier/High
-  - Abilities/Catagories/Support
+- Ability/Categories/Support
-type: Enabler
 ---

-# Able Assistance
+## Able Assistance

-**Type**: Enabler

 When you help someone with a task and they apply a level of Effort, they get a free level of Effort on that task.
+Enabler.